 Our experience is that both art and silence comes out the dynamic tension between strong artistic leadership that is framed around the stories, experiences, personalities of the core group that includes PARC members, lead artists and friends who have decided to join us.

-Out of this shared centre of trust and friendship, we continue to reach out to the larger PARC membership through weekly workshops at the open drop-in, through our mural and fragment projects and now by sharing our hidden stories related to food.
+Out of this shared centre of trust and friendship, we continue to reach out to the larger PARC membership and partners in Parkdale through four workshops a week working in a diversity of media to ask big questions together.

 In the fall of 2009, we began an important partnership with Painting our Stories Community Mural Project.
 This collaboration led to the creation of the “Searching for the Sky” mural near the corner of Queen and Cowan, with Joshua Barndt as lead artist.